mmitropolitsky/booking.com_hyperledger/README.md

 The case has four main business requirements:

-*   _Information sharing: _a way for OTAs to inform their competitors that given dates are no longer available after registering a booking
+*   _Information sharing_: a way for OTAs to inform their competitors that given dates are no longer available after registering a booking
 *   _Privacy_: only authorized parties, i.e. OTAs the owner decides to work with, can view and/or edit data regarding a certain property
 *   _Anonymity_: the dates availability should be shared in such a way that other OTAs reading the information should not know which of their competitors is behind the booking
 *   _Scalability_: the solution should be able to handle about 5 millions of transactions per day